-The IC Bus is a long-distance bus operated by Germany’s main rail operator Deutsche Bahn.
-It connects cities in Germany and Europe and is a great alternative to taking the train, especially for those travelling on a budget.
-Deutsche Bahn introduced the IC bus as a complementary offer to its rail routes, booking a combination of train and coach tickets is easily possible when travelling with Deutsche Bahn.
+The IC Bus was a long-distance bus operated by Germany’s main rail operator Deutsche Bahn.
+It connected cities in Germany and Europe and served as an alternative to taking the train, especially for those travelling on a budget.
+Deutsche Bahn introduced the IC Bus as a complementary offer to its rail routes and offered great connections between train and bus services.

 Berlin to Krakow stopping in Wroclaw and Katowice

 Berlin to Copenhagen with a stop in Rostock Fährhafen or in Hamburg

 Hamburg Hbf (Central) bus station to Amsterdam Sloterdijk with stops at Oldenburg central bus station, Leer (Ostfriesl.) central bus station and Groningen or in Hannover central bus station and Utrecht.

 Mannheim Hbf (Central) bus station to Prague with stops at Heidelberg and Nuremberg central bus station.